Accessory meningeal artery

-The accessory meningeal artery (also accessory branch of middle meningeal artery, pterygomeningeal artery, small meningeal or parvidural branch) is a branch of the maxillary artery, sometimes derived from the middle meningeal artery.
+The accessory meningeal artery (also accessory branch of middle meningeal artery, pterygomeningeal artery, small meningeal or parvidural branch) is a branch of the maxillary artery that ascends through the foramen ovale to enter the cranial cavity and supply the dura mater of the floor of the middle cranial fossa and of the trigeminal cave, and to the trigeminal ganglion (representing the main source of artierial blood for this ganglion).

-Course

-It enters the skull through the foramen ovale, and supplies the trigeminal ganglion and dura mater.
+Structure

+Variation

+The artery sometimes instead arises from the middle meningeal artery.

 Nomenclature

 Only about 10% of the blood flowing through this artery reaches intracranial structures.
 The remaining blood flow is dispersed to extracranial structures around the infratemporal fossa.

 Reflecting this fact, Terminologia Anatomica lists entries for both "accessory branch of middle meningeal artery" and "pterygomeningeal artery".